JackPotat0/jackpotat0.github.io/docs/game.md

 Gameplay: I lost at the first boss fight, the kids die in 3 hits.
 The game can be ass at times and force you to retry with correct gears, but it has no weird difficulty spikes like in Sky SC.
 Generally good balancing, Combo Craft is a nice rework from Sky SC, adds a lot of identity.
 Max Advantage Preemptive speeds up mob fights a lot faster.

 Music: Two new composers definitely shake things up and added a lot of identity to this OST, maybe this OST is the more "Falcom"-ey one as compared to Sky's jazzy vibes (I need more Saki Momiyama but too bad she left after CSII).
 Way of Life motif is very addicting.
 Possibly has the best collection of battle themes in the series (Arrival Existence and Arrest the Criminal made it lose to Azure).
 It is so mind boggling how the title theme (Zero no Kiseki) evokes a special sense of nostalgia, as if you have already spent a lifetime of adventures with SSS when you dont even know them yet.
+Edit: I can safely say Inevitable Struggle is my favourite boss theme in all video game.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |